Make Beautiful, Natural Wreaths from the Garden

 Snow blankets the ground, and it’s so cold that Patti Bosket can see her breath in the frigid air.
 But she’s on a pleasurable mission.
 Basket in hand, she treks across the meadow outside her home near Leavenworth, Washington, gathering greens and twigs for making her natural wreaths.
 Her dog, Jake, scampers along behind her.

 Bosket has been designing wreaths for decades, first for her own home, and then for her floral and interior design business, Au Naturel.
 “I started my design career making wreaths from roadside plants,” she admits.

-It's not a bad place to begin.
-The land around her house yields plenty of material for wreath making.
-"I'm so impressed by nature," Bosket says.
-"I love the look, feel, and texture of native plants.
-Nature inspires my designs."
+It’s not a bad place to begin.
+The land around her house yields plenty of material for making natural wreaths.
+“I’m so impressed by nature,” Bosket says.
+“I love the look, feel, and texture of native plants.
+Nature inspires my designs.”

 Back at the house, on a front-porch table next to a freestanding fireplace, Bosket assembles a wire wreath frame and some prunings and starts her design.
 Fresh and welcoming, her creations will give her weeks of pleasure in exchange for a Saturday morning’s work.